Codecademy/engineering-competencies/managers.md

 - You are focused on identifying and supporting ways to help the members on your team learn and grow through clear career development goals and objectives.
 - You coach members of your team and help them grow and develop.
 - You are able to and might manage multiple teams and managers.
-- You work with the engineering leadership team, your teams and corresponding stakeholders to set a successful strategy and vision for your functional areas.
+- You work with the engineering leadership team, your teams, and corresponding stakeholders to set a successful strategy and vision for your functional areas.

 ### Software Engineering & Design

 - You hold your team to the software engineering and design standards we have set for individual contributors.
-- You provide an environment (process, tools, goals, sprints etc) that allows managers and individual contributors to do their best work.
+- You provide an environment (process, tools, goals, sprints, etc) that allows managers and individual contributors to do their best work.
 - You contribute to technical decision making and exemplify the same standards we set for individual contributors.
 - You work with your teams to help set software engineering and design standards.
 - You facilitate adoption of your team's standards across the broader engineering team.